 - Deal Status: Does partner have tactics tailored for each stage in the sales funnel?

-- Deals Registered: The ultimate indicator of a successful program; final number of MDF’s contribution to revenue
+- Deals Registered: The ultimate indicator of a successful program; the final number of MDF’s contribution to revenue

 Tying all of these elements together is the best strategy for creating a well-defined Performance-based MDF program.
 This can be accomplished if the rebates are aligned with the compliance guidelines for your incentives.
 Below is a sample template that correlates the MDF program’s goals with the quantifiable metrics above.